 Lapped by brilliant blue water and sprinkled with sun-bleached ruins, the Greek islands will fill your imagination with mythical tales, your belly with local flavours and your soul with true relaxation.
 Why I Love the Greek Islands By Korina Miller, Writer I was marooned on Tilos – a speck of an island adrift in the Aegean.

 Crete is a magical tapestry of splendid beaches, ancient treasures, and landscapes encompassing vibrant cities and dreamy villages, where locals share their traditions, wonderful cuisine and generous spirit.
-Cuisine If you’re a foodie, you will be in heaven in Crete, where ‘locavore’ is not a trend but a way of life.
+Culture Crete’s spirited people champion their unique culture and customs, and time-honoured traditions remain a dynamic part of the island’s soul.

 On a quest to find the Greek islands of your dreams?
 Start, here, in the Cyclades (Κυκλάδες; kih-klah-dez).
 Rugged, sun-drenched outcrops of rock, anchored in azure seas and liberally peppered with snow-white villages and blue-domed churches, this is Greece straight from central casting, with a stellar atmospheric archaeological sites and dozens of postcard-worthy beaches.